elastic/kibana/x-pack/plugins/triggers_actions_ui/README.md

-# Kibana Alerts and Actions UI
+# Kibana Alerts an3 Actions UI

 The Kibana alerts and actions UI plugin provides a user interface for managing alerts and actions.
 As a developer you can reuse and extend built-in alerts and actions UI functionality: